 There are two standalone versions of OneDrive without Office 365; OneDrive Basic 5 GB and OneDrive 100 GB.
 OneDrive Basic 5 GB is free with 5GB worth of storage.
 OneDrive 100 GB costs $1.99 (£1.62) per month for 100GB worth of space.
 View pricing information and sign up here.

-Box is a cloud storage solution that is protected by encryption.
+Box for Business is a cloud storage solution that is protected by encryption.
 You can log into the Box cloud platform from any device to upload and interact with files.
 The platform also integrates with solutions such as Office 365, Google, Suite, Salesforce, and Adobe Sign so you can use the apps that you rely on every day.
 Data can be stored in a region of your choice.

 Collaboration can be achieved by sending secure links so that other users can add their own comments to files.
 The onboard data controls have made Box compliant with HIPAA, PCI, FedRAMP, ISO 27018, ITAR, FINRA, and more.
 For example, the Box Keysafe feature allows you to manage encryption keys to protect data and creates a paper trail of the key usage.